crate/tsperf/docs/utility/tictrac.md

+(tictrack)=
 # tictrack

-`tictrack` is a Python library to measure function execution times and apply statistical functions on the results.
+A utility to measure function execution times, and apply statistical functions on the results.

-## Why using tictrack instead of other libraries
+## Why?
 Other libraries that measure function execution times require the same repetitive code for each time you want to use it.
 This reduces readability and code needs to be changed when execution times no longer want to be tracked.
 Also, if an average (or other statistical value) execution time needs to be calculated time keeping needs to be implemented again.

+## Features
 `tictrack` solves this with the following features:
 + [decorator](#decorator) for function to automatically track the execution time of each function call
 + [wrapper](#wrapper) function that can be put around each function call that should be tracked